DataDog/dd-sdk-ios-apollo-interceptor/README.md

 ]
 ```

-Or add it through Xcode:
+Alternatively, you can add it using Xcode:
 1. Go to File → Add Package Dependencies
 2. Enter the repository URL: `https://github.com/DataDog/dd-sdk-ios-apollo`
 3. Select the latest version